eli-johnson-04/portfolio/pf/02-24-2025-Linux-OS-Modifications.md

 *A screenshot of the ring buffer after running my test suite.*

 ## Memory Manager
 Part 2 involved the design and creation of a static memory management library.
-I obtained an initial large space from the OS, then maintained used and free spaces with a variety of allocation strategies while handing out blocks to other processes.
+I obtained a large initial space from the OS, then maintained used and free spaces with a variety of allocation strategies while handing out blocks to other processes.
 Key operations included:
 - Initialization with a specified word size and # of words
 - Securing a space from the OS to be "rented out"
 - Creating a pointer to "rented" blocks for requesting process to use